 Many “classical” schools are defined primarily by their academic RIGOR.
 In contrast, LOVE is our aim.
 For out of the superfluous (from the Latin super, “over” and fluere, “to flow”) love of the Trinity, man was created.
 By love and for love, man was made.
 From the teacher’s own loving relationship with Christ, flows his love for God’s fingerprint in creation and God’s image in the children entrusted to his care.
 This love for God, man, nature, and art must be the primary motivator for both teaching and learning.
 Additionally, our curriculum IS integral, orderly, natural, formative, leisurely, and focused on First Things.
 Our curriculum IS NOT progressive, utilitarian, anxious, (exclusively) didatic, (purely) rigorous, abstract, or salvific.
 To learn more about the use of these terms in our philosophy visit us here.

 The familial nature of the Academy extends beyond the school day.
 Students have the opportunity to participate in the fine arts, athletics, service and ministry.
-In 2016-17, students performed "A Man for All Seasons" and "Music Man."
+In 2017-18, students performed "Les Misérables."
 Athletic opportunities are provided from a young age with summer camps, and teams throughout the school year in the GRACEAC league.
 Students are ministered to through events such as rock climbing, read-alouds, open gyms and retreats.
 Some students have the opportunity of lectoring or serving at Mass.
 High school students attend the March for Life annually.
 The Paladin program provides the students with work experience and service to their fellow students in maintaining order in the Academy.